 The Regenerative Travel Impact Awards celebrate people and projects that embody the spirit of regeneration—improving people’s lives, our communities, and the world around us.
 We are searching the globe for inspiring changemakers working to solve our biggest challenges and inspiring positive action, both inside and outside of travel.

-View the finalists for the Regenerative Activist of the Year category featuring a passionate campaigner recognized for their contributions to bring about social and environmental change.
+View the winner & finalists for the Regenerative Activist of the Year category featuring a passionate campaigner recognized for their contributions to bring about social and environmental change.

 Shaha is the field project Manager for Blue Marine Foundation’s (BLUE’s) Maldives project, based in Laamu Atoll, where she works to protect marine ecosystems, increasing biodiversity, and providing the Maldives with greater resilience to the effects of climate change.
 Shaha is a voice for many who do not have the capacity or platform to speak, working towards fair and well-managed resources based upon scientific evidence.